NHS-NGS/cgpclient/docs/training/htsget-igv-integration.md

 # Visualising Genomic Data with IGV.js Workshop

 ## About This Workshop

-This workshop teaches you how to use the CGPClient library to stream Whole Genome Sequencing (WGS) genomic data files from the Genomics Medicine Service (GMS) through the HTSGET protocol.
+This workshop teaches you how to use the CGPClient library to stream Whole Genome Sequencing (WGS) genomic data files from the Genomics Medicine Service (GMS) through the HTSGET protocol and visualize them with IGV.js.

 **Learning Objectives**